 You can track your number of conversions, or you can track what percentage of your social traffic converts—your conversion rate.
-According to AngelHack’s Kristen Scheven, conversion rate “can be measured on any social media platform by applying proper tracking metrics through tools like Google Analytics or Mixpanel.”
+According to AngelHack’s Kristen Scheven, conversion rate “can be measured on any social media platform or marketing reporting software by applying proper tracking metrics through tools like Google Analytics or Mixpanel.”

 “Everyone’s conversion metrics will look different, but aim to make incremental increases in the number of people who visit your content and then follow through with action,” Scheven says.

 Caroline Liller of 10x digital agrees: “Conversion rate is incredibly important to track.
 If you are driving a lot of traffic to your website via social media campaigns—but your traffic is not converting—you should reevaluate your strategy and user experience.”

 “You need to know the number of leads you generate from each social media channel,” says Growth Hackers’ Jonathan Aufray.
 “After all, which would you rather have: 1,000 likes and 0 leads, or 100 likes and 10 leads?
 I’d rather get more leads.”